At night, the water level rises and the

 and it flies off at the sound of clattering.

 look like a herd of woolly mammoths

 with their backs to the cold.

 When I step on their spines,

 feeds them.
 But I see the crows every

 they’re trying to talk to me.

-Signs in the Southern Hemisphere
+the Southern Hemisphere

 god breathes at low